December Birthstone Turquoise

 The same author says of it, that it dose change, grow pale, and destitute of its native color, if he that wears it do at any time grow infirm or weak; and again upon the recovery of its muster, that it doth recover its own lovely beauty which arises of the temperament of its own natural heat, and becomes ceruleus like a serene heaven.

-December Birthstone is very delightful to the eye, and is thought much to strengthen the sight, because it does not by its over brightness too much dissipate the visive faculty, nor by its overmuch obscureness too much concentrate the visive faculty.
+Turquoise is very delightful to the eye, and is thought much to strengthen the sight, because it does not by its over brightness too much dissipate the visive faculty, nor by its overmuch obscureness too much concentrate the visive faculty.

 Baccius in Annotations faith that it is sweat as a gum out of a black stone in Persia, which the Indians call «Pcrose»; the true «Turchoys» is know by the change of its color; in the daytime it is excellently ceruleus or sky colored; at night time by candle light it is green.